code-dot-org/code-dot-org/pegasus/emails/11-11-volunteer-info-session.md

 - What to do during your classroom visit, step-by-step.
 - How to help further by engaging your company or friends.

-Follow the above links when the info sessions begin to watch live and ask your questions.
-Anyone can join, but you’ll need to be logged in to a Google account to post questions through Google Hangouts on Air.
+Join the live info sessions with the above links and ask your questions.
+Anyone can join, but you’ll need to be logged in to a Google account to post your questions.

 In the meantime, review this [how-to guide](https://hourofcode.com/how-to/volunteers).
 Can’t make the live info session?
 Watch the recording of the session later at the same links above, or find them on [Code.org’s YouTube channel](https://www.youtube.com/user/CodeOrg) after they air.